-One thing to note: Philly’s coffee shops are not the warm and fuzzy type.
+One thing to note: Philly’s coffee shops are generally not the warm and fuzzy type.
 Not rude or unfriendly, but definitely not chit chatty.
-This list highlights shops we have visited that have seating and free wifi.
+This list highlights coffee shops we have visited that have a little “something extra.”

 Gran Cafe Aquilla: This place is an odd hybrid- part Italian coffee shop, part cafe, part pricey restaurant, part gelataria.
 However, they do have the best cappuccino (and gelato) in the city.
-For coffee (or gelato), bypass the hostess and order directly from the coffee bar in the back, where you are welcome to sit and drink.
+For coffee, bypass the hostess and order directly from the coffee bar in the back, where you are welcome to sit and drink.
 They also have tasty, inexpensive panini, which you can order and eat in the coffee bar.
+For gelato, pay at the front cashier for the size you want, then take your receipt to the gelato bar to order.
 Or, you can splurge on one of their fancy meals (pasta carbonara with Italian bacon gelato?)
 1716 Chestnut

 Nook: This cute little independent in Center City roasts its own beans and has the tastiest coffee treat ever – marscapone bars from the in-house bakery (ginger is our all time favorite, but the lemon is also yummy).
 15 S. 20th